Clannad: Christ Church Cathedral

 Clannad: Christ Church Cathedral is a live album by Irish folk group Clannad which was released in 2012.
 It was recorded at Dublin's Christ Church Cathedral.
 The album and DVD features Riverdance singer Brian Kennedy and Irish choral group Anúna.
 A TV special of the concert was aired on American public television stations on February 27, 2012.

 Reception

-The Living Tradition, in a positive review, praised the album's audio quality, Brennan's vocals and the group's vocal harmonies.
+The Living Tradition, in a positive review, praised the album's audio quality, Moya Brennan's vocals and the group's vocal harmonies.
 Cross Rhythms gave the album a rating of eight out of ten and said: "Overall, 'Christ Church Cathedral' is a testament to a superbly tight bunch of musicians while the guest string section add a grandeur to their epic soundscapes."